Ikwuje-peace/Hashnode-blog-post/cl7ucy59u00nyw8nvaydi257g.md

 🔹 And they travel a lot

 But here’s the thing 📝
-They all started off as beginners
+They all started off as beginners,
 They all have our stories

-Some may have had it easier
+Some may have had it easier,
 Some may have had it worse

-What has made these people successful
+What has made these people successful,
 Is their ability to stay the course 🧭

-Through the hardships
+Through the hardships,
 The struggles 🙍

 They got up everyday and kept at it
 Pounding the pavement 👟👟👟

 And now it’s your turn
-To do the same
+to do the same,
-Get up everyday
+get up everyday
-And pound the pavement
+and pound the pavement

 Run your race
-Slowly
+slowly,
-But steady 🐢🐢🐢
+but steadily 🐢🐢🐢

 Picking up tips along the way
-To up your game 🏈
+to up your game 🏈

-Keeping your focus on the finish line
+Keeping your focus on the finish line,
-Knowing that each step, each breath
-Takes you closer
-To becoming that person
-That you were meant to be ⭐️🌟💫
+Knowing that each step, each breath takes you closer to becoming that person that you were meant to be ⭐️🌟💫

 Keep going, my friends, you have a lot to gain
 And frankly, I don’t want to see you defeated

 I believe in you!
 I’m here to support you 💙

-----Victoria Michaels--------

 Where there is no pain, There is also no gain

-I also needed this